University of Toronto: Since 2000

 On September 24, 2020, the university announced the single largest donation in Canadian history, a million gift to the Faculty of Medicine from Toronto-based philanthropists James and Louise Temerty.
-This broke the previous record for the school set in 2019 when Onex CEO Gerry Schwartz and his wife, Indigo CEO Heather Reisman, jointly donated $100 million for the creation of a 750000 sqft innovation and artificial intelligence centre.
+This broke the previous record for the school set in 2019 when Onex CEO Gerry Schwartz and his wife, Indigo CEO Heather Reisman, jointly donated $100 million for the creation of a 750000 sqft innovation and artificial intelligence centre known as the Schwartz Reisman Innovation Campus.
 The Faculty of Medicine has been renamed the Temerty Faculty of Medicine in their honour.

 In December 2021, the University of Toronto announced the launch of the Defy Gravity campaign, the largest fundraising campaign in Canadian history, with a goal of raising billion for the university.

 In August 2025, the university announced the launch of the Lawson Climate Institute, aimed at fostering interdisciplinary research and policy development on climate change.
-The institute’s stated mission is to connect scholars, policymakers, and community leaders to advance solutions for reducing greenhouse gas emissions and adapting to impacts of climate change.
+The institute's stated mission is to connect scholars, policymakers, and community leaders to advance solutions for reducing greenhouse gas emissions and adapting to impacts of climate change.
 Initial funding for the Climate Institute was provided through university resources, with plans to seek additional support from public and private partners.